-There have been many initiatives introduced over the years in an effort to bridge the theory-practice gap and most of these have focused on the role of the nurse teacher, preceptor or mentor.
-Yet despite a high level of awareness of the problem and a willingness to find creative solutions, barriers still remain to integrate research-based theories into clinical practice.
+There have been many initiatives introduced over the years in an effort to bridge the theory-practice gap, most of which have focused on the role of the nurse teacher, preceptor or mentor.
+Yet, despite a high level of awareness of the problem and a willingness to find creative solutions, barriers still remain to integrate research-based theories into clinical practice.

-Armstong (2009), makes the following suggestions about why this problem remains so difficult to tackle.
+Armstong (2009) makes the following suggestions as to why this problem remains so difficult to tackle:

-Cook (1991) argues that it can’t and that while the narrowing of the theory/practice gap may be a realistic goal, attempts to close it completely are doomed to failure.
+Cook (1991) argues that it cannot, and that while the narrowing of the theory/practice gap may be a realistic goal, attempts to close it completely are "doomed to failure".

 Whilst questions about how to completely close the theory-practice gap remain unanswered, the role of the mentor is gaining increasing recognition as the best way for novice practitioners to make sure that their knowledge is both up to date and relevant to their practice.